 EBI offers four majors for study at a post-high school level: Bible and Theology, History, Missions, and Christian Ministries.
 Sixty credit hours are required to graduate from the Institute.
 Students earn credits toward graduation in the following areas of study: Bible, theology, practical, history, apologetics, discipleship/counseling, Jewish studies, and music.
 A general education certificate may be attained by completing thirty credit hours from the required areas of study plus completing a research paper.
 Both a specialized missionary track and a specialized pre-college track are offered.
 These tracks are available as one- or two-year study programs.
+Visit the handbook for more information.

 The Institute’s study programs are designed for born-again Christians interested in a greater commitment to Christ and His service.
 To accomplish this objective, these minimal standards for entrance are required.1.
 Willingness to cooperate with the standards and requirements of EBI.2.
 Satisfactory references and a minimum age of 18.3.
 High school diploma, high school diploma equivalent, or readiness to study on a post-high school level.The Institute admits students of any national or ethnic origin.
 All students shall have the same rights and privileges to all programs and activities of the Institute.